-Parking is available for authorized student vehicles on a first-come first serve basis.
+With am authorized Bellaire High School parking pass, parking is available for authorized student vehicles on a first-come first serve basis.
 The speed limit in the garage is 10 mph, and traffic travels in both directions.
 Violations may result in the revocation of your parking permit without a refund.